| | |

 serving dish

-This hearty pot of black-eyed peas is loaded with smoky, savory flavor thanks to a combination of pork belly (or bacon), ham, and aromatic vegetables.
+This hearty pot of black-eyed peas is loaded with smoky, savory flavor thanks to a combination of bacon or salt pork, ham, and aromatic vegetables.
 It’s classic Southern comfort food, whether you’re making it for a weeknight dinner or the traditional New Year’s Day celebration.

 A dish of black-eyed peas is said to bring prosperity and good fortune in the year ahead.
 The peas represent coins, and when served with greens (for dollars) and cornbread (for gold), it becomes a full symbolic meal.
 Don’t forget to soak the peas overnight—they’ll cook more evenly and quickly the next day.